RyuunosukeDS3/node-red-docker-oracle/README.md

 ## 5. **Advanced Configuration**

 The relevant `Dockerfile` can be modified as required.

-Uncomment change the NLS_LANG with your database NLS_LANG default is American_America.WE8ISO8859P1
+Uncomment change the NLS_LANG with your database NLS_LANG default is American_America.WE8ISO8859P1 Change the version from oracle instant client on the docker file as needed.